 The Latest: California officials lift some fire evacuations

-GUINDA, Calif. – The Latest on wildfires in the western United States (all times local):
+GUINDA, Calif. – The Latest on wildfires in the Western United States (all times local):

 10:35 a.m.